graticule-life/PharmaSUG-DevOps-for-Pharma/README.md

 This repo contains the basic structure for papermill pipelines.
 The main execution file is `source/papermill.ipynb` which executes Python and R notebooks from `source/notebooks`.

+The example takes a simulated cohort of patients, restricts the cohort to patients with a visit during the study period, and outputs a basic table 1 of patient characteristics.

 <br>